 Racing is a challenge and I like a challenge.
 It’s a team sport.
 You have your roadies with you, following you around.
 It’s engaging because it’s like a puzzle with little tricks along the way.
 You’ve got to make it to the next petrol station because you don’t carry your own fuel, so you’ve got to gauge how much petrol you’ve got left.
 You have to fix your car by yourself when you’re on the course because you can only have a mechanic between stages.
 You’re doing very high speeds around tight corners with rocks, trees, kangaroos, so every race we’ll have breakdowns.
 Luckily dad usually knows what to do to fix it.
 It’s the unforeseen things like that, that I love, that you need to deal with there and then.

 Thanks, Louise.
-I got so much from that.
 I can sincerely say, I have a newfound appreciation for rallying.
 My friend Louise has got guts and a contagious laugh, and a zest for life which is inspiring.
-We can all take something from her approach in handling life’s curveballs.
-What do you think?
-Is the racing life for you?
+We can all take something from her approach to handling life’s curveballs.